 As many visiting this page know, since late 2016 the Chinese authorities in Xinjiang have pursued an aggressive initiative to “stabilize” and “re-educate” the region, creating a police state and sending over a million ethnic minorities (Uyghurs, Kazakhs, Kyrgyz, Hui, Uzbeks, Tatars, and others) to various forms of detention and “education” – ranging from house arrest to detention houses to concentration camps to prisons.

-In Kazakhstan, there are currently dozens – if not hundreds – of ex-detainees who have come out of this system and have successfully returned to Kazakhstan following the efforts of rights groups, media, activists, and Kazakhstan’s Ministry of Foreign Affairs.
+In Kazakhstan, there are currently dozens – likely hundreds – of ex-detainees who have come out of this system and have successfully returned to Kazakhstan following the efforts of rights groups, media, activists, and Kazakhstan’s Ministry of Foreign Affairs.
 However, many of them have reported developing health issues – physical and psychological – following the trauma incurred during detention.
 Some have reported being tortured, suffering physical abuse, developing issues because of poor hygiene practices, and taking questionable medicines.
 Upon returning to Kazakhstan, many are struggling to cope with the post-trauma and have had to make hospital visits.

-Thank you in advance for your aid.
+Thank you in advance for your aid,

 Gene A. Bunin